thegeektets/ilara-health-django/README.md

 This endpoint will return an authentication token to be used for subsequent requests.

 ### Inventory

+The application provides the following endpoints for managing inventory items:

+#### Retrieve a list of all inventory items
+Endpoint:
 - `GET /inventory` - Retrieve a list of all items in the inventory
 - `GET /inventory/:id` - Retrieve a specific item by its ID
 - `POST /inventory` - Add a new item to the inventory